 CNN provided great context, including a timeline reviewing what was known about wine from ancient times through today.
 USA Today has also become more skeptical of the alcohol-and-heart-prevention bandwagon, with its story, “Alcohol Good for Your Heart: Evidence Is Evaporating.”

 It turns out, in many much larger studies, that red wine is not superior to other alcoholic drinks.
 It doesn’t confer any specific cardiovascular protection.

 However, there are risks.
-Drinking is associated with a higher risk of several kinds of cancer, and death from drunk driving, and problems with potential addiction, and, well, you get the picture.
+Drinking is associated with a higher risk of several kinds of cancer, death from drunk driving, problems with potential addiction, etc.